 Patients with dissociative fugue often recover spontaneously.
 However treatment involves:

-- Psychotherapy with additional hypnosis and psychopharmacology in order to allow integration of feelings, anxieties associated with the fugue, and recovery techniques
+- Psychotherapy with additional psychopharmacology and hypnosis you can learn more about at the link, in order to allow integration of feelings, anxieties associated with the fugue, and recovery techniques

 - Medication and cognitive therapies in combination